Angular Triplet Loss-based Camera Network for ReID: Experiments

-Table~\ref{table:CUHK03} presents the results of \mynet\ and well-known existing methods on CUHK03.
-As CUHK03 contains the least training images compared with Market1501 and DukeMTMC-ReID, it's regarded to be the hardest to learn a robust deep representation.
-However, the results indicate that ATL and ACN can work very well on CUHK03, and again, the combo ATL+ACN is the best for most cases by surpassing many existing methods with 57.20\% in mAP and 60.00\% in rank-1 accuracy on CHUK03 (labeled).

-The results on Market1501 and DukeMTMC-ReID are reported in Table~\ref{table:market1501-and-duke}.
-Particularly, ATL itself outperforms many current methods with 63.17\% in mAP and 79.08\% in rank-1 accuracy on DukeMTMC-ReID.
-ATL+ACN achieves competitive metrics with 74.05\% in mAP and 88.78\% in rank-1 accuracy on Market1501.
-This means that ACN contributes less than ATL in these datasets.

-It can be observed that \mynet\ outperforms some new methods such as Liu~\etal~\cite{liu2018pose}, Qian~\etal~\cite{qian2018pose} and Yao~\etal~\cite{yao2019deep} published in the past 2 years.
-On all the three datasets, both ATL and ACN can achieve competitive performance, while ATL+ACN usually reaches the highest scores, which is a strong implication that both ATL and ACN are helpful to learn pedestrian-discriminative-sensitive and multi-camera-invariant representations and the combination of them \mynet\ could leverage them simultaneously.
+\mynet\ is also evaluated against some SOTA methods, and the results are reported in Table~\ref{table:sota}.
+The methods are classified into two categories according to the number of features, $N_f$. \mynet\ outperforms many current methods on Market1501 and DukeMTMC, particularly compared with those only use 1 feature.
+Pyramid~\cite{zheng2019pyramidal} achieves an excellent score using 21-branches features, but \mynet\ beats it by 4.8\% and 1.7\% with only 1 feature.
+It can be observed that \mynet\ outperforms all the methods that use 1 feature.
+On all the two datasets, both AT and CN can achieve competitive performance, while \mynet\ usually get the best scores, which is a strong implication that both AT and CN are helpful to learn pedestrian-discriminative-sensitive and multi-camera-invariant representations and the combination of them \mynet\ could leverage them simultaneously.